-Are antibiotics effective in preventing and treating the 2019-nCoV?
+Are antibiotics effective in preventing and treating COVID-19?

 No, antibiotics work only against bacteria and not against viruses.
-As 2019-nCoV is a viral infection, antibiotics should not be used as a means of prevention or treatment.
+As COVID-19 is a viral infection, antibiotics should not be used as a means of prevention or treatment.

 Does the novel coronavirus affect only older people?

 There are reports of teenagers, young adults and older people falling prey to the new coronavirus in China.
 So, it goes without saying that people of all ages can be infected by the novel coronavirus.
-However, older people & those with pre-existing medical conditions might be more vulnerable to suffer from an infection and become severely ill.
+However, older people & those with pre-existing medical conditions (such as high blood pressure, heart disease, lung disease, diabetes or cancer) might be more vulnerable to suffer from an infection and become severely ill.

-At present, there is no evidence that pets such as dogs and cats can get infected with the virus and lead to transmission to humans.
+While there has been one instance of a dog being infected in Hong Kong, to date, there is no evidence that a dog, cat or any pet can transmit COVID-19.
 However, it is always wise to wash your hands with soap and water after contact with pets to lower the risk of infection.

 Is there a vaccine for coronavirus?

-There is currently no vaccine to protect against 2019-nCoV*.
+There is currently no vaccine to protect against COVID-19*.
 The best way to stay protected and prevent coronavirus infection is to follow proper hygiene and stay away from people suffering from the condition.

 Has anyone in India been infected with coronavirus?

-Should I be worried about 2019-nCoV being in India?
+Should I be worried about COVID-19 being in India?

-The Indian Government has released an advisory for people travelling from China and has set up thermal screening counters at all International airports across the country.
+The Indian Government has set up thermal screening counters at all International airports across the country.
 However, we should follow everyday prevention tips to be on a safer side to help prevent the spread of respiratory viruses as the virus can spread from a sick person via respiratory droplets and close contact.

 What can I do to protect myself from coronavirus?

-These few simple everyday preventive actions can help prevent the spread of respiratory viruses, including the 2019-nCoV[2,5].
+These few simple everyday preventive actions can help prevent the spread of respiratory viruses, including the COVID-19[2,5].

 – Avoid close contact with people who are sick.